sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-06-12-Machine-Learning-with-Python.md

 D^{l}_{i,j}=\frac{1}{m}Δ^{l}_{i,j}\,if\,j=0$$
 ![](/assets/2019-06-12-Machine-Learning-with-Python10.JPG)

 **Gradient Checking** - Compare the delta changed value to the output to the the change we got from Backward propagation.
-Gradient Checking is time consuming that is the reason we do not use it in place of backward propogation.
+Gradient Checking is time consuming that is the reason we do not use it in place of backward propagation.
 ![](/assets/2019-06-12-Machine-Learning-with-Python9.JPG).

 ## Evaluating Hypothesis.